alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 You can read more on the plugins [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins).

-Here's how it looks the syntax highlight, the `[NORMAL]` tag that appears on the right it's letting me know that I'm in vim normal mode.

 ![zsh](zsh.png)
+**Here’s how it looks the syntax highlight, the [NORMAL] tag that appears on the right it’s letting me know that I’m in vim normal mode.**

 ## Tmux